nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/console.md

 ### True UI for Nx

 Nx Console is the UI for Nx.
-It will work for any generator or any architect commands.
+It works for any generator or any architect commands.
 Nx Console does not have a specific UI for, say, generating a component.
-Instead, Nx Console does what the command-line version of Nx does--it analyzes the same meta information to create the needed UI.
+Instead, Nx Console does what the command-line version of Nx does - it analyzes the same meta information to create the needed UI.
 This means that anything you can do with Nx, you can do with Nx Console.
 After all, Nx Console is the UI for Nx.

-### Useful for Both Experts and Beginners
+### Useful for both experts and beginners

 Even though we started building Nx Console as a tool for experts, we also aimed to make Nx Console a great tool for developers who are new to development or Nx.
-You can create projects, interact with your editor, run generators and commands, install extensions without ever touching the terminal or having to install any node packages globally.
+You can create projects, interact with your editor, run generators and commands and install extensions without ever touching the terminal or having to install any node packages globally.
 Also, Nx Console highlights the properties you are likely to use for built-in generators and commands, so if you haven't used the CLI, you don't get overwhelmed.

 ### Documentation